-The Writers’ Police Academy is pleased to present our 2016 Guest of Honor, International Best Seller, Tami Hoag!
+The Writers’ Police Academy is pleased to present our 2018 Guest of Honor, International Best Seller, Jeffery Deaver.

 Denene Lofland received a Ph.D. in Pathology, with an emphasis in microbiology, from the Medical College of Virginia.
 As a former biotech company director, Denene managed successful clinical projects that resulted in FDA approval for two new antimicrobial drugs for the treatment of pneumonia and cystic fibrosis.
 She also supervised several projects, including government-sponsored research which required her to maintain a secret security clearance.
 Denene is a renowned scientist known for her expertise in DNA, bioterrorism, and new drug discovery, such as supervision of research for pre-clinical anti-infective drug candidates and drug development through Phase III clinical trials, including FDA and/or EMEA regulatory filings of four compounds.
 She has published several articles in a variety of scientific journals and contributed to the thirteenth edition of Bailey and Scott’s Diagnostic Microbiology.
 Denene currently serves as a professor at Touro University California/College of Osteopathic Medicine.

-With former FBI profiler Gregg McCrary, she co-authored The Unknown Darkness: Profiling the Predators among Us, with Dr. Henry C. Lee, The Real Life of a Forensic Scientist, and with Professor James E. Starrs, A Voice for the Dead.
-She presents workshops to law enforcement, psychologists, coroners, judges, and attorneys, and has consulted for several television series, including CSI and Bones.
+With former FBI profiler Gregg McCrary, she co-authored a book on his cases, The Unknown Darkness: Profiling the Predators among Us, with Dr. Henry C. Lee, The Real Life of a Forensic Scientist, and with Professor James E. Starrs, A Voice for the Dead.

 Howard Lewis has practiced martial arts for 20 years and taught for 10.
 His highest rank is a 5th degree black sash in Esoma Kung Fu.
 Howard says there are things in books that drive martial artists nuts, and he has taken it upon himself to see that writers receive the best information available.